 Hello Neighbor is a program offered by Social Services wherein participants will receive 1-2 short social phone calls weekly by assigned volunteers.

 Windsor Social Services has partnered with Foodshare to provide Mobile Foodshare.
 This mobile food distribution program provides primarily fresh fruits and vegetables to individuals and families in need.
-Mobile Foodshare is curently distributing food every other Friday from 8:45 – 9:15 AM at 130 Deerfield Road, Windsor, CT.
+Mobile Foodshare is curently distributing food every other Wednesday from 1:30-2:00 PM at the Hopewell Baptist Church, 280 Windsor Avenue, Windsor, CT.

 Volunteers are needed to unload the produce from the Foodshare truck and distribute them to the participants.
 Volunteers are usually scheduled once or twice a month.